stardog-union/helm-charts/charts/stardog/README.md

 - Creates a ZooKeeper ensemble from the incubated ZooKeeper Helm chart
 - Creates a Stardog Cluster StatefulSet configured with readiness and liveness probes
+- Deploys a single node Stardog if the cluster is disabled
-- Creates a load balanced service for Stardog Cluster
+- Creates a load balanced service for Stardog
 - Optionally specify the anti-affinity for the pods
 - Optionally tune resource requests and limits for the pods
 - Optionally tune JVM resources for Stardog